Parahoric Hecke Ext-algebras in characteristic $p$: Parahoric Hecke -algebras for in characteristic

 \subsection{A nonzero square in the spherical Hecke $\Ext$-algebra of $\textnormal{SL}_2(\mathfrak{F})$}

 In this subsection, we continue to work with the spherical $\Ext$-algebra $E_K^*$ for the group $\textnormal{SL}_2(\mathfrak{F})$.
-We will show below that when $\mathfrak{F}$ is unramified over $\bbQ_p$ with $p$ odd and $q \neq 3$, the algebra $E_K^*$ contains a nonzero square, which shows it is not graded-commutative.
+We will show below that when $\mathfrak{F}$ is unramified over $\bbQ_p$ with $p$ odd and $q \neq 3$, the algebra $E_K^*$ contains a nonzero square of a degree 1 element, which shows it is not graded-commutative.
 (Compare with Remark \ref{rema:square}.)

 We assume $p$ is odd and $q \neq 3$.
 Recall that $\alpha$ denotes the unique positive root (relative to the upper-triangular Borel subgroup), and define $\theta := \check{\alpha}(\pi) = \sm{\pi}{0}{0}{\pi^{-1}}$.
 The Cartan decomposition then gives $ G = \bigsqcup_{n \geq 0} K\theta^n K$ (compare with \eqref{KDK}).
 Thus, according to equations \eqref{f:frob} and \eqref{f:H*dec}, we have